 Flashing is only one possible source

 A chimney-side leak should not be reduced to one guess.
 The inspection should separate roof flashing concerns from masonry, cap, siding, cricket, gutter, or condensation issues.
+When we inspect chimneys around Allen and Denton, what looks like flashing failure is sometimes a cracked crown or open mortar joint a few feet above the roofline, so we check the masonry from the ground and the metal at the roof before naming a single cause.

 For general flashing terms, read the DFW roof flashing leak guide.